rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 separated by double colons (`::`).

 Returning to Listing 7-1, say we want to call the `add_to_waitlist` function.
-This is the same as asking: what’s the path of the `add_to_waitlist` function?
+This is the same as asking: What’s the path of the `add_to_waitlist` function?
 Listing 7-3 contains Listing 7-1 with some of the modules and functions removed.

 We’ll show two ways to call the `add_to_waitlist` function from a new function, `eat_at_restaurant`, defined in the crate root.
 These paths are correct, but